The Ups and Downs Of Solopreneurship

 These feelings happen to everyone, and the difference between the people who quit and the ones who keep at it is their recovery time after listening to the gremlins.
 The more you keep moving forward, the more resilient you become, the quicker you are able to dig yourself out of your pillow fort and get back to work.

-Running your own show isn’t easy, and knowing that everyone feels like this at one time or another is comforting, right?
+Running your own show isn’t easy and knowing that everyone feels like this at one time or another is comforting, right?
 Sharing your struggles and getting support from other people who “get it” (not like your dad, who still thinks you should get a real job) will be a huge help along the way.

 If you don’t have anyone in your real-life life that understands what you’re going through, hop on over to the Uncaged Lifers Facebook group and hop in on the discussions.
 Having these big dreams of starting your own business, working from anywhere, and leading your version of an Uncaged life doesn’t have to feel so isolating.